Home

 - Dried herbs and sea salt mixed to taste (celery salt, organic herb salt substitute, dried basil, Redmonds Sea Salt, onion powder, for example.
 Onion powder is easier for kids to handle than chopping fresh onions.)

 The evening before the day of outdoor cooking with the kids, read the Stone Soup story.
 Tell them that the next day, a magic stone will appear (you decide where and when… believe me, they will ask) and you’re going to all be making stone soup together, cooking it outside, for supper.
-The magic stone can suddenly appear, for example, inside a specified cupboard at 3 o’clock, or it could be found Treasure Hunt style).
+The magic stone can suddenly appear, for example, inside a specified cupboard at 3 o’clock, or it could be found treasure hunt style).
 But they can’t hunt for it until allowed, or its magic may go away.

-(Once kids are in bed, or early the next day, you brown the burger and refrigerate it)
+(Once kids are in bed, or early the next day, you brown the burger and refrigerate it.)

 6. The stone appears... prepare the Stone Soup